-Ping pong is actually an easy sport to learn, that is probably why it’s played by so many around the world.
-Knowing the right paddle though isn’t as easy, as there is a vast ocean of things to set right first.
-Don’t fear we are here to guide you.
+Ping pong is an easy sport to learn, that is why so many players around the world play it.
+Knowing the right paddle, though, isn’t as easy, as there is a vast ocean of things to set right first.
+Don’t fear; we are here to guide you.

-Defensive play is basically protecting yourself from loosing, using various skills such as the Lob, the chop, the push, and the block.
+Defensive play is protecting yourself from loosing, using various skills such as the Lob, the chop, the push, and the block.
 All these ensure that whatever attack your opponent throws at you, you can safely get out of it first.
-This style is great for new players.
+This style is excellent for new players.

-Offensive style is where a player attacks his or her opponent completely with the aim of knocking him/ her off their game.
-With styles like the smash, the hit, the counter-hit, the flip and finally the hoop, this is most suited for more advanced players.
+Offensive style is where a player attacks his or her opponent entirely intending to knock him/ her off their game.
+With techniques like the smash, the hit, the counter-hit, the flip, and finally the hoop, this is most suited for more advanced players.

-Sometimes as a beginner you might be unsure which you fall under, we advise that you take a little practice run with a borrowed bat and possibly have a professional player or an advanced player watch you play and then decide which you fall under.
+Sometimes as a beginner, you might be unsure which you fall into.
+We advise that you take a little practice run with a borrowed bat and possibly have a professional player or an advanced player watch you play and then decide which you fall under.

-There is a possibility also that you can fall under both which regularly happens to first-timers, where you end up using bits of both the offensive and the defensive style.
-Don’t worry, it is still considered a style although not professionally, but you can begin with that and then perfect your style choice.
+There is a possibility also that you can fall under both, which regularly happens to first-timers, where you end up using bits of both the offensive and the defensive style.
+Don’t worry; it is a form, although not professionally, but you can begin with that and then perfect your style choice.

-This is the next step to take.
-Paddles don’t all dig a hole through your pocket but of course, there are those that are in the higher end of the budget.
+Playing level is the next step to take.
+Paddles don’t dig a hole through your pocket, but of course, some paddles are in the higher end of the budget.
 Once you realize your playing style, you should also consider how far you plan on going in this game.
-Are you just going at it for recreational purposes, without any interest in advancing farther than your garage or a sports club or friendly matches?
+Are you just going at it for recreational purposes, without any interest in advancing more now than your garage or a sports club or friendly matches?

 Or are you thinking of going pro no matter how little?
 Or are you already something of an advanced player but are in search of the best ping pong paddle for you?
-Well whatever the case may be, it is wise to choose a budget-friendly bat that fits your playing level and is certain of some level of durability, efficiency, and effectiveness.
-Once you are certain of that much then you can move on to the next step.
+Well, whatever the case may be, it is wise to choose a budget-friendly bat that fits your playing level and is sure of some degree of durability, efficiency, and effectiveness.
+Once you assured of that much, then you can move on to the next step.

-The next step to consider is what grip you wish to use.
-To do this let us give you a rundown on the available Grip patterns in ping pong.
+The next step to consider is what hold you wish to use.
+To do this, let us give you a rundown on the available Grip patterns in ping pong.

-This is by far the most popular ping pong grip in use.
-It looks very much like a Handshake hence the name, in this grip, the paddle is placed between a player’s thumb and the first finger, with the first finger, kept outstretched on the paddle and the rest of the fingers wrapped around the handle.
+The Shakehand is by far the most popular ping pong grip in use.
+It looks very much like a Handshake hence the name.
+In this grip, the paddle remains between a player’s thumb and the first finger, with the first finger, kept outstretched on the paddle, and the rest of the fingers wrapped around the handle.

 Its’ popularity in the world of western players also earned it the name of western style.
-Some notable players who have kept to the style are Vladimir Samsonov, Zhang Jike and a lot more in and out of the western player world.
+Some notable players who have kept to the form are Vladimir Samsonov, Zhang Jike, and a lot more in and out of the player of the western world.
 The shake hand grip has two shades to it, the shallow shake hand and the deep Shakehand.

-- It gives room to move around the wrist which in turn gives a stronger power and spin to attacked balls
+- It offers to roam to move around the wrist, which in turn provides more substantial power and spin to attacked balls.

 - It is usually the first style beginners feel comfortable with